 These exceptions to the statute of limitations, and additional ones available under the law are spelled out in more detail in Florida’s statute, section 95.051.

 If you have questions about how Florida’s statute of limitations applies to your Pensacola personal injury case – particularly if the deadline is looming or it has already passed – contact the Florida lawyers at the Stevenson Klotz Law Firm.
-Our skilled Florida car accident attorneys can help explain your rights and obligations under the law.
+Our skilled personal injury attorneys can help explain your rights and obligations under the law.

 Following graduation from Cumberland School of Law at Samford University, Eric Stevenson held a number of positions including Assistant State Attorney in the First Judicial Circuit of Florida.
 Eric has been practicing with partner Christopher Klotz since 2015 litigating personal injury and car accidents in Alabama and Florida.